DwadeReju7/TheeAmazon/README.md

 Customer permission logic is tied to each individual owner within this database.
 For the purpose of this project I created 2 owners, while they could view each others submissions they could not edit or delete as that was reserved for their own work.

 When testing new features a large part of this is knowing what account you want to be logged into or if you want to be logged in at all.
 I say this because you want to ensure your filtering, updating and deleting is all functioning.
 However to ensure you have a secure database you want to logout and see what permissions are available without an account (This is crucial to ensuring you have a secure database).

+(CONTAINERIZATION ASSIGNMENT 01)
+You have to install docker in your terminal and then create docker files including, Dockerfile, .dockerignore and docker-compose.yml.
+You also want to make sure docker is on your local device so you can log in to your dashboard.
+When you submit docker compose up you start running the containers and view logs in real time as well as access your application via the exposed ports.

+.env.example is a sample .env file that you leave saved within your folder for any additional developers who may need guidance on how to recreate what you've built.
+You fill it up with dummy text.